electricitymaps/electricitymaps-contrib/README.md

 Note this only builds for the English language (which will be faster as not all languages need to be built).
 If you want to build all languages, change the `command` of the `web-watch-en` section of docker-compose.yml from `command: npm run watch-en` to `command: npm run watch`.

 Head over to [http://localhost:8000/](http://localhost:8000/) and you should see the map!
-Note that the backend is responsible for calculation carbon emissions, so the map will be empty.
+Note that the backend is responsible for calculation carbon emissions.
+The map data displayed comes from a mock server providing dummy data from [state file](https://github.com/tmrowco/electricitymap-contrib/blob/master/mockserver/public/v3/state).

-If you have issues building the map locally check out the [Troubleshooting](#troubleshooting) section for common problems and fixes.
+If you have issues building the map locally check out the [Troubleshooting](#troubleshooting) section below for common problems and fixes.

 Once you're done doing your changes, submit a [pull request](https://help.github.com/articles/using-pull-requests/) to get them integrated into the production version.